Space Age: 1957 to 1970s/1980s: Establishment and Space Race

-The 1970s to 2010s

-At the concluson of the Apollo program, crewed flights from the United States were rare, then ended while the shuttle program was getting ready to kick into gear, and the space race had been over since the Apollo-Soyuz test project of 1975, started a period of US-Soviet Cooperation.
+At the conclusion of the Apollo program, crewed flights from the United States were rare, then ended while the shuttle program was getting ready to kick into gear, and the space race had been over since the Apollo–Soyuz test project of 1975, started a period of U.S.–Soviet co-operation.
 The Soviet Union continued using the Soyuz spacecraft.

 The shuttle program restored spaceflight to the U.S. following the Skylab program, but the Space Shuttle Challenger disaster in 1986 marked a significant decline in crewed Shuttle launches.
 Following the disaster, NASA grounded all Shuttles for safety concerns until 1988.
-During the 1990s funding for space-related programs fell sharply as the remaining structures of the now-dissolved Soviet Union disintegrated and NASA no longer had any direct competition.
+During the 1990s funding for space-related programs fell sharply as the remaining structures of the now-dissolved Soviet Union disintegrated and NASA no longer had any direct competition, engaging rather in more substantial cooperation like the Shuttle–Mir program and its follow-up the International Space Station.

-Since then, participation in space launches has increasingly widened to include more governments and commercial interests.
-Since the 1990s, the public perception of space exploration and space-related technologies has been that such endeavors are increasingly commonplace.

-NASA permanently grounded all U.S. Space Shuttles in 2011.
-NASA has since relied on Russia and SpaceX to take American astronauts to and from the International Space Station.